Robbins v. Lower Merion School District: Images recovered

 The report attached an L-3 computer forensics study indicating it had recovered 66,503 images produced by LANrev from those instances in which the school chose to activate the covert webcam snapshot and screenshot feature, though the investigators were not able to recover all images as a number had been deleted by district employees.
 Of those images that were recovered, the report indicated that 30,564 webcam photos and 27,428 screenshots were recovered from the LANrev server itself.
-The report noted that images that had been covertly taken were deleted from the district server intermittently from March 2009 on.
+The report noted that images that had been taken covertly were deleted from the district server intermittently from March 2009 on.
 Many of the photographs were of students, their family members, and others in their homes and elsewhere.
 The secret photos included "a number of photographs of males without shirts, and other content that the individuals appearing in the photographs might consider to be of a similarly personal nature".

-Looking at the information available to it, the report found evidence of TheftTrack being triggered on 177 laptops in the 2008–2010 time period.
+Looking at the information available to it, the report found evidence of TheftTrack being used on 177 laptops in the 2008–2010 time period.
 In 57% of the cases, the school chose to activate only the IP-address-tracking feature, and not to activate the feature that triggered the capture of secret webcam snapshots and screenshots.
 Based on the available evidence, the report found that Cafiero activated TheftTrack 3 times on student laptops, and Perbix activated it 161 times.
-The report noted that in a number of instances TheftTrack was left on, taking photos and screenshots for extended periods of time even when a laptop was not considered missing or stolen.
+The report noted that in a number of instances TheftTrack was left activated, taking photos and screenshots for extended periods of time even when a laptop was not considered missing or stolen.

 In addition, there were 13 activations on student laptops for which investigators were unable to determine who activated TheftTrack, as well as 10 activations for which investigators were unable to determine why tracking was initiated.
 Together, they resulted in thousands of photos and screenshots.
 Of the 10 unexplained activations, in 7 cases the investigators were unable to recover any images at all from the remaining district record.

-It was not only students who had their laptops' covert surveillance mechanism turned on.
+It was not only students who had their laptops' covert surveillance mechanism activated.
 The school also activated surveillance through the laptops of six high school teachers.
 Investigators were unable to determine why the teachers' secret surveillance had been initiated or, in half the cases, who had made the surveillance request.

 Investigators were not able to determine how often the images were viewed by school personnel.
 A total of 18 members of the district's systems staff had LANrev administrator permissions during the 2008–2010 school years, and 16 of them had access to data stored on the LANrev server.
 Furthermore, those with access to the photos and screenshots could, and in some circumstances did, forward the photos and screenshots to others.